 The ACA: Repeal & Replace

-Congress is currently considering changes to the Affordable Care Act (ACA).
-The Republican alternative, which narrowly passed the House of Representatives in early May on a party-line vote, has been coined the "American Health Care Act" (AHCA, for short).
-While the AHCA will make significant changes in the health care landscape it is far from a "repeal" bill.
-In fact, much of the ACA will remain even if the AHCA is signed into law as passed by the House of Representatives.
-For example, cuts to Medicare designed to pay for Medicaid Expansion will remain in effect even though the AHCA ultimately winnows away and eventually does away with Medicaid Expansion.
+In 2017, Congress considered substantive changes to the Affordable Care Act (ACA).
+The Republican alternative, which narrowly passed the House of Representatives in early May 2017 on a party-line vote, was coined the "American Health Care Act" (AHCA, for short).
+While the AHCA would make significant changes in the health care landscape it was far from a "repeal" bill.
+In fact, much of the ACA would remain even if the AHCA was signed into law as passed by the House of Representatives.
+For example, cuts to Medicare designed to pay for Medicaid Expansion would remain in effect even though the AHCA proposed to winnow away and eventually do away with Medicaid Expansion.

 Sometimes our position is influenced by the finer details such as these.
-However, with the AHCA our position is rooted in a much more basic philosophy.
+However, with the AHCA our position was (and continues to be) rooted in a much more basic philosophy.

 When considering advocating for or against any particular piece of legislation, BJC's first order of business is always to assess the impact it will have on patients.
-Many of the 24 million Americans projected to lose coverage if the AHCA is signed into law are our neighbors, friends, or family.
-And, many of those who would remain insured may be again subjected to discriminatory pricing because of pre-existing medical conditions or because of their age.
-Because we believe the AHCA falls short of ensuring that patients have access to affordable coverage, we are opposed to its passage and are actively engaging members of Congress to that effect.
+Many of the 24 million Americans projected to lose coverage if the AHCA had been signed into law are our neighbors, friends or family.
+And, many of those who would remain insured would be again subjected to discriminatory pricing because of pre-existing medical conditions or because of their age.
+Because we believed the AHCA fell short of ensuring that patients have access to affordable coverage, we opposed its passage and actively engaged members of Congress to that effect.